thephpleague/period/docs/5.0/index.md

  sequence                            [----)   [----------------------)
 ~~~

-The classes under the `Period\Chart` namespace allows drawing all interactions
+The classes under the `League\Period\Chart` namespace allows drawing all interactions
 around `Period` instances.
 You can learn more by looking at the [drawing documentation](/5.0/chart)